 Understanding LMI is crucial when providing careers guidance and advice - which job areas are seeing an increase or decrease in employee demand, both nationally and locally?

-There is also some brand new LMI for Berkshire that has just been released (as at November 2016) - you can download this as a PDF report from the downloads section below, or watch a video verson with commentary here.
+There is also some brand new LMI for Berkshire that was released in November 2016 - you can download this as a PDF report from the downloads section below, or watch a video verson with commentary here.

 From time to time we run Morrisby testing in school, usually on Mentoring Day in December.

 Morrisby combines objective assessments of ability with detailed questionnaire responses measuring such things as career interests, work attitudes, talents and motivations.
 These results are used to generate a unique profile for each candidate including suggestions for career and educational pathways.
 These results can: